 PURPOSE AND OBJECTIVES:

-The Oakland County Genealogical Society was founded in 1977 and is a nonprofit organization under Section 501(c)(3) of the Internal Revenue Code of 1954.
+The Oakland County (Michigan) Genealogical Society was founded in 1977 and is a nonprofit organization under Section 501(c)(3) of the Internal Revenue Code of 1954.
 Donations, gifts and legacies are deductible.

 The Society shall promote and encourage an interest in genealogy and related fields among its members and the general public.